uchicago-cs/student-resource-guide/vscode/install.rst

 =============================

 ..
 Todo::
-    Update screenshots to use the general downloads page.
-    Windows: how to check architecture, and pick matching installer
-    Linux: how to pick matching installer
+    Linux: how to pick matching installer -- Add Annotations

 Follow the instructions for your operating system: